rachelpatterson86/yummly/README.md

 (Shhhh, there's also a Recipe#thumbnail convenience method!)

 Explore the Yummly::Recipe class to see the full range of available attributes.

+#### Errors

+The yummly gem handles the API's errors by raising the following errors:

+* **Yummly::PermissionError** - When your credentials are incorrect or you've exceeded the rate limit.
+* **Yummly::InternalServerError** - When something's gone wrong on Yummly's servers
+* **Yummly::Error** - Any other unexpected error that is returned.

+_**Note:** There had been some discussion about raising an exception when a 404 is encountered, i.e. when a recipe doesn't exist for a given ID.
+Currently the find call returns nil if a recipe cannot be found, but I may raise a new error in the future if this is considered a truly exceptional case._

 ## Contributing